GabrielGui13/React-Node-LearningPath/ReactNative/README.md

 * We wrap \<Drawer> between \<GestureHandlerRootView> to get the  animation
 * We use \<LinearGradient> from "expo-linear-gradient" to get a gradient background
 * We use \<ImageBackground> to render a background image
+* \<SafeAreaView> is an iOS component to render UI avoiding native elements, like statusbar, iphone notch, bat, and etc